Mission and History

 The Mission of the Paducah Civic Beautification Board (CBB) is to create a more pleasing environment within our community through the instigation, association, cooperation, and coordination of individuals, organizations, businesses, and government on local, state, and national levels.
 It is our civic duty to act in an advisory capacity to the City, to enhance the visual beauty and preserve the historical values of the community, and to promote environmental stewardship.

 In September 1959, seven local groups organized themselves into a Community Council of Garden Clubs.
 The overall purpose of the new council was to unify the efforts of the various clubs toward beautifying Paducah and McCracken County.
 In May 1960, the Council became affiliated with the Sears-Roebuck and Company HANDS program (Home and Neighborhood Development Sponsors).
 Through this program, funds were made available to garden clubs in promoting a campaign of beautification, preservation, and rehabilitation of urban areas.
-The Board of Commissioners of the City of Paducah, recognizing the success of the programs initiated and executed by our Board, adopted on July 5, 1960 an ordinance making the Board an Advisory Board to the City.
+The Paducah Board of Commissioners, recognizing the success of the programs initiated and executed by our Board, adopted on July 5, 1960 an ordinance making the Board an Advisory Board to the City.
 More CBB History

 Membership, Meetings, and Donations